HelgeSverre/milvus/README.md

 ## Disclaimer

-"Milvus®" and the Milvus logo are [trademarks](http://tmsearch.uspto.gov/bin/showfield?f=doc&state=4801:9uy7k2.2.1) of the [Linux Foundation](https://www.linuxfoundation.org/about) (LF Projects, LLC).
+"Milvus®" and the Milvus logo are registered trademarks of the [Linux Foundation](https://www.linuxfoundation.org/about) (LF Projects, LLC).
 This package is not affiliated with, endorsed by, or sponsored by the Linux Foundation.
-All trademarks and registered trademarks are the property of their respective owners.
+It's developed independently and uses the "Milvus" name under fair use, solely for identification.
+All trademarks and registered trademarks, including "Milvus®", are the property of their respective owners.
+"Milvus®" is a [registered trademark](https://branddb.wipo.int/en/quicksearch/brand/EM500000018660437) of the Linux Foundation.